 Reporting maintenance issues

-Simply log onto our portal to raise any issues that you might be having with your room, property or just things you feel need to be fixed or improved.
-Click here to see how you log a maintenance request.
+Simply log an issues on the MansionStudent App, raise any issues that you might be having with your room, property or just things you feel need to be fixed or improved.

 Your personal maintenance ‘Welcome’ page allows you to view and monitor any and all faults you have reported that are still open, as well as any that have been completed in the last 30 days.

-To report a new fault, you’ll want to browse the various fault categories located on the left-hand side of the screen.
-Click on the relevant category to view individual faults you might wish to report.
+To report a new fault, you’ll want to browse the various fault categories, select the relevant category to view individual faults you might wish to report.
 Can’t find the fault you’re looking for?
 Select “Report Other/Misc Faults” from the menu and tell us what the problem is.

 How to select a Fault to Report?

 After selecting the category your fault fits into, the list will expand to show a list of specific faults that fit into that category.
 Browse the list, and click on the name of the fault to be taken to the relevant maintenance form.

 If none of the faults listed fit in with your problem, don’t panic!
 Simply click on another category to browse other faults.
 If you still are not able to find what you need, click on “Report Other/Misc Fault” and tell us what your problem is.